+This isn’t actually one of the weird questions to ask when choosing a college.
 College isn’t forever, and it’s important to start looking for a job before graduation.
 My school has lots of opportunities for internships, both in departments on campus and places off campus.
 There are career fairs and job shadowing days held frequently, so it’s easy to get involved.

 How are the area hospitals?